GLOBAL ECONOMY-Global factories struggle as growth fears rise

 “The manufacturing numbers are pretty dismal.
 There’s really no good way to read them,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
 “I think they bolster the case for more Federal Reserve action, and globally the argument is pretty much the same.”

-IMF Managing Director Christine Lagarde said worrisome signs from all corners of the world have hurt investor confidence.

-That was especially so in developed economies.
+Markets expect the ECB to do something as soon as Thursday, though insiders have told Reuters that bold policy action could be weeks away.

+The Bank of England is already in the middle of a money-printing campaign, recently increasing it to 375 billion pounds.

 Markit’s Eurozone Purchasing Managers’ Index for the manufacturing sector fell to 44.0, well below the 50 level that divides growth from contraction.
-It was the lowest since June 2009.
+The reading was the lowest since June 2009.
+Output fell sharply.

 In Britain, the manufacturing sector shrank at its fastest rate in more than three years, dealing a blow to hopes the country may come out of recession over the summer as it hosts the Olympic Games.